chynnalew/cssLibrary/README.md

 1. Quote boarder with half circles and quotation marks
   - ./borders/half-circle-border-quote.html
   - directions and example included in the html
+2. Border with text using fieldset
+  - borders/text-border.html
 ### SPACING:
 1. bootstrap like margins and padding
   - wp-spacing.css